Home Compare KBC.BR vs LSEG.L

 KBC Group vs London Stock Exchange Group: Which Stock Looks Stronger in 2026?

-KBC holds the cleaner structural position, with the lead spread across valuation and profitability.
+KBC leads structurally, with valuation as the clearest single gap between the two profiles.
 London Stock Exchange still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, KBC is in better shape — its trend is intact while London Stock Exchange's trend has broken down.
 That puts structure and market broadly in agreement — KBC's lead looks more confirmed than conflicted.

 Trajectory Similarity